-2023 Three Minute Thesis Competition
+Impressive showing at 2023 Three Minute Thesis (3MT) competition

 The Graduate School announces its top-ten finalists for its upcoming Three Minute Thesis competition, to be held on October 11.